cmualgos/cmualgos.github.io/_posts/2018-10-26-online-meets-md.md

 Great, we have a family of lower bounds on the optimum given by the dual function $g$, so that we get a dual for each setting of $\lambda \geq 0$ and $\mu$.
 And $g$ is a concave function, so why not _maximize_ it?
-(Remember, we usually want to minimize convex functions, and maximize concave ones.)
-This should give the largest lower bound!
-So define the dual problem
+(Remember, we usually like to minimize _convex_ functions, and maximize _concave_ ones, doing the other way around typically leads to hard problems.)
+Maximizing the dual function should give the largest lower bound!
+So define the _dual optimization problem_

 $$
 \begin{align}